 Programs and Annual Events

 Youth between the ages of 6 and 18 are eligible for the pass.
 Children under the age of 12 will receive a distinguished pass to allow for a companion, over the age of 12, to ride with the child free of charge.
-Children under the age of 5 always ride for free.
+Children age 5 and under always ride for free.

 Interested participants must contact one of the non-profit organizations listed above in order to enroll in the summer programs before receiving a Sun Metro summer pass.